 (4) A person who contravenes a provision of this section commits an offence.

-[Section 178 inserted by No. 59 of 1991 s.
-14; amended by No. 14 of 1996 s.
+[Section 178 inserted: No. 59 of 1991 s.
+14; amended: No. 14 of 1996 s.
 4.]

 179. Inspection and control of public buildings

 (1) For the purposes of ascertaining whether any of the provisions of this Part or any regulation made under this Part has been contravened or is not being complied with an authorised person may at any time enter any public building.